The Tragic Story of Hicks Babies

 Her initial search was unsuccessful, so she contacted a Georgia probate attorney.
 With the judge’s help, she learned that Hicks sold babies when his clinic was still open.

-Country birth records confirmed that Jane Blasio may have been one of the hundreds of babies sold between 1950 and 1965.3
+Records showed an unusual number of women visiting Dr. Hicks’ clinic, including many who traveled from faraway places.
+County birth records confirmed that Jane Blasio may have been one of the hundreds of babies sold between 1950 and 1965.

 Did Any of the Hicks Babies Find Their Birth Parents?

-About 15 of over 200 babies have been reunited with their biological parents.
+About 15 of the over 200 babies have been reunited with their biological parents.
 Many are still trying to find them.

 Jane Blasio’s Private Registry